 We welcome opportunities to grow and to strengthen as a community.
 We offer our support and remain committed to listening, to learning, and to growing.

 We will continue to offer books through our Book of the Month program that support progress and open dialogue about racism.
 If you are interested in organized discussion of these or any other material, please let your Community Team know.

 For those struggling with the weight of these injustices, we offer our support to residents and team members through our counseling program.
-This benefit is currently being offered at no charge to residents and team members.
 Please visit our website for details on participating providers.
 All sessions are confidential.

-We continue to work with our community partners, particularly Mission 1:27, to better understand our opportunity to be a positive influence, to make change, and to improve opportunities for our Residents and Team Members of Color.
+We continue to work with our community partners to better understand our opportunity to be a positive influence, to make change, and to improve opportunities for our Residents and Team Members of Color.
 It is our desire to create an environment where people are leaning in, moving towards each other, and letting go of judgment.